uvarc/rc-website/content/post/2024-july-scratch-purge.md

 date = "2024-07-18T00:00:00-05:00"
 title = "Reinstatement of file purging of personal /scratch files on Afton and Rivanna"
 # url = "/maintenance"
-draft = true
+draft = false
-tags = ["scratch"]
-categories = ["feature"]
+tags = ["scratch", "afton", "rivanna"] categories = ["feature"]
 +++

-On Sep 1, 2024 RC system engineers will reinstate a file purging policy for personal <code> /scratch</code> files and folders.
-From Sep 1 forward, files not accessed for over 90 days will be permanently deleted on a daily rolling basis.
+On **Sep 1, 2024** RC system engineers will reinstate a file purging policy for personal <code>/scratch</code> folders on the Afton and Rivanna high-performance computing (HPC) systems.
+From Sep 1 forward, scratch files that have not been accessed for over 90 days will be permanently deleted on a daily rolling basis.
+This is not a new policy; it is a reactivation of an established policy that follows general HPC best practices.

 The <code> /scratch</code> filesystem is intended as a temporary work directory.
 It is not backed up and old files must be removed periodically to maintain a stable HPC environment.